chosen0ne/redis-infq/README.md

 #redis-infq
-Customed redis to integrate with infQ
+Customized redis to integrate with infQ

 ##Install
 Clone the code of infQ and redis-infq to the same directory and make them.